 Our kids thrive outside.

 Thank you for your interest in our school!
 For over 30 years, our student-centered philosophy and experiential learning have been inspiring wonder, nurturing growth, and developing the best in our community’s children.
+We are a fully licensed child care center and follow the state of Montana childcare regulations.

 Place-based education is the practice of using the local community and natural environment to optimize a student’s learning experience and engagement.
 It utilizes hands-on experiences that are largely student-centered and self-directed.
 It also strives to develop community members who believe their actions can and do make a difference.